revere7/UCNet_Steganalysis/README.md

 cuDNN (7.4.1)
 python (3.6.9)

+# Use
+"UCNet_model.py" is the main program of the model "High-pass filters" contains the 30 SRM filters

 # Note
-The complete code is being updated...
+The complete version is being updated...